 Jake’s research focuses on Tantric Buddhism in ancient and medieval Tibet.
-He is particularly interested in the tantras and oral tradition (bka’ ma) of the Nyingma School, tantric doxography, issues of authenticity and canonicity, and Tibetan epistles.
+He is particularly interested in the tantras and the oral tradition (bka’ ma) of the Nyingma School, tantric doxography, issues of authenticity and canonicity, and Tibetan epistles.
 His master’s thesis is a translation of an epistle from the Tibetan Buddhist canon ascribed to Buddhaguhya, an eighth-century Indian Buddhist master.
-His dissertation will examine a doxographical treatise also attributed to Buddhaguhya entitled Orderly Arrangement of the Paths (Lam rnam par bkod pa).
+His dissertation will examine a doxographical treatise also attributed to Buddhaguhya entitled An Orderly Arrangement of the Paths (Lam rnam par bkod pa).
 He is currently working on a study of An Ornamental Flower for the Proof of the Guhyagarbha (Gsang snying sgrub pa rgyan gyi me tog), a short defense of the controversial Guhyagarbha Tantra attributed to the prolific thirteenth-century Kadam intellectual, Chomden Rikpé Reldri (Bcom ldan rig pa’i ral gri).
 Jake is co-chair of the American Academy of Religion Western Region’s Buddhist Studies unit.

 M.A., Religious Studies, University of California, Santa Barbara, 2017.